To Kill A Mockingbird

 27th September 5075

 Tears sprung in his eyes as he clenched them tightly closed.
 His fists tightened together as he took deep breaths in before letting them out slowly.
 Cyan's eyes fluttered open gradually as he finally got a handle on his emotions.
 It was no good crying over something that happened in the past.
-But he had vowed to himself after that day that he would do everything he could to find his baby brother, and he had been, but was constantly coming up with nothing.
+He had vowed to himself after that day that he would do everything he could to find his baby brother.
+He had kept that promise and had been searching but was constantly coming up with nothing.

 The background noise of the patrons laughing, chattering and joking amongst each other echoed through the decent size room.
 Around the room were tables and booths set up for the citizens or visitors to sit around and take a drink.
 In the middle of the room was a dance floor where many could dance with each other while music from the old world played.
 Cyan wasn't too fond of the old world's music, but he did have to admit that they had been creative.
 The bar was in the back of the room with stools surrounding it.
 Behind the bar was a kitchen for the cook to make the patrons food.

 Bright sky blue eyes scanned the crowded and loud bar with interest, trying to find someone new to speak with.
 Intelligent eyes landed on a hunched over figure dressed in fatigues that would have come from the old world.
-With a tilt of his head in interest, Cyan brushed away the strands of dark brown hair that fell into his eyes before he stood and slowly walked through the crowd.
+With a tilt of his head in interest, Cyan brushed away the strands of dark brown hair that fell into his eyes.
+He stood and slowly walked through the crowd.
 No one even gave him a second glance as he made his way through.
-It was well known that Cyan spent most of his time in the bar, talking to visitors that experienced new and interesting things in their lives, while he waited for his mother to get off of work.
+It was well known that Cyan spent most of his time in the bar, talking to visitors that experienced new and interesting things in their lives.
+While he waited for his mother to get off of work.
 Cyan had always wanted to be like the individuals who had an interesting past and a good story to tell.

 "Hi there."
 Cyan stated with a friendly smile across his lips as he took a seat across from the man.
 The older male looked to be in his late twenties or early thirties.
 He was scruffy looking, with a five o'clock shadow and sunken eyes with bruises under them from restless nights of no sleep.
 His eyes were a similar blue to Cyan's, but not quite.
 Dark brown hair fell over his forehead and slightly into his eyes.